 Hylogger™ applications, geochemical footprints in cover sequences

-Dr Chris Yeats (Geological Survey of New South Wales) - The NSW perspective
+Dr Chris Yeats (Geological Survey of New South Wales) - An overview of the Curnamona: The NSW perspective

-Dr Rian Dutch (Geological Survey of South Australia) - The South Australian perspective
+Rohan Cobcroft (Geological Survey of South Australia) - An overview of the Curnamona: The South Australian perspective

 Keynote: Dr Steve Hill (Geoscience Australia) - The next Curnamona discovery is under cover … and there are plenty of clues and traces ready for you to follow